Lakendary/devblog/src/pages/tournament-tracker-bye-round/index.md

 return result;
 ```

-It's important to note that in the for loop, that I should be less than AND equal to the amount of players.
+It's important to note that in the for loop, that I should be less than **AND** equal to the amount of players.
 If you leave out that equals sign and you do end up with a tournament with an amount of players equal to the power of 2, this function will return a lower round then it's supposed to.
 For example, if there are 16 players in the tournament (a power of 2), this function will return 8 if there was no equals sign.

 That's it for now.
 I will go through the rest of the course and see how close I am to Tim Corey.
 I will however try to do something else (Superbru Pick Tracker) while I follow that course because I just want to learn Tim's process of development.

 Until next time.
-Thanks for reading. :thumbsup:
+Thanks for reading.